What do clients typically ask about the customer experience?

 How will your Customer Service Evaluations benefit me?

 Our Customer Service Evaluations track your gaps, friction points, and missed opportunities – and show you how to improve.
 On average, our initial evaluations identify 19 under-performing areas that affect customers’ reactions.
-In addition to knowing how to improve, you’ll have statistically valid metrics and facts that you can share with stakeholders.
+In addition to knowing how to improve, you’ll have statistically valid metrics that you can share with stakeholders.

 What could you add to our in-house customer satisfaction survey program?